 A Serious Look at Fainting

-Fainting, also called syncope (SIN-koh-pee) is a brief loss of consciousness.
-This leads to falling down or needing to lie down, followed by a quick recovery.
-In a young, healthy person, 1 episode of fainting is not usually cause for alarm.
-But in rare cases, it can be a sign of a serious health condition.
+Fainting is also called syncope.
+It's a brief loss of consciousness.
+It lasts just a minute or two, followed by a quick complete recovery.
+This is typically linked with a loss of postural tone which leads to falling down or needing to lie down.
+In an otherwise healthy person, fainting may not be cause for alarm.
+But in rare cases, it can be a sign of a serious underlying health condition.
 Syncope is usually caused by a sudden drop in blood pressure or heart rate that causes decreased blood flow to the brain.
-You may have sweaty palms, dizziness, lightheadedness, problems seeing, or nausea before fainting.
+Before fainting, you may have sweaty palms, dizziness, lightheadedness, problems seeing, or nausea.

-In young people, the problem usually has no serious cause.
-But in some cases it can be due to an underlying heart problem.
+In young people, the problem usually has no serious cause, though falls related to fainting can lead to injury.
+But in some cases, it can be due to an underlying heart problem that is more concerning.
 Triggers include:

 Standing for a long time

 Suddenly standing up

 Coughing very hard

 Very rarely, stimulants, such as caffeine

 Fainting in an older person, a person with heart disease, or during exertion, or while lying down can be a cause for concern.
 In any of these cases you should call your healthcare provider.
 It's important to diagnose the cause of the fainting.

 Serious causes include: